MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-default.md

 ## Default policy before July 31, 2017

 Note that descriptions in this policy refer to data that requires protection, and also to data tracking and revoking.
-The policy does not configure this protection for these labels, so you must take additional steps to fulfill this description.
-For example, configure the label to apply protection or use a data loss prevention (DLP) solution.
+This version of the default policy does not configure this protection for these labels, so you must take additional steps to fulfill this description.
+For example, manually configure the label to apply protection, or use a data loss prevention (DLP) solution to supplement the labels.

 Before you can track and revoke a document by using the document tracking site, the document must be protected by the Azure Rights Management service and tracked by the person who protected the document.

 ### Labels